danielearwicker/danielearwicker.github.io/pages/Factory Injection in C#.md

 The dotnet core implementation of `ServiceCollection` also has the magic of allowing you to easily inject `IEnumerable<IPen>` to get an instance of every class registered as supporting `IPen`, enabling [the Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern), which is hugely important.

-Another requirement that often crops up is to be able to inject into component `IArtist` the ability to construct instances of a component `IPen` willy-nilly, rather than just receiving a single instance in `IArtist`'s constructor.
+Another requirement that often crops up is to be able to inject into component `Artist` the ability to construct instances of a component `IPen` willy-nilly, rather than just receiving a single instance in `Artist`'s constructor.
 The obvious approach:

 ```cs
 public interface IPenFactory